absolute-community/absolute-masternode-tool/doc/build-dmt-windows.md

-## Building the Dash Masternode Tool executable on Windows
+## Building the Absolute Masternode Tool executable on Windows
 The following procedure describes the process of building a 64-bit executable file under Windows 7.
 The procedure to compile for a 32-bit version or using Windows 10 does not differ significantly.

 We assume that the procedure is carried out on a clean installation of the operating system, on which you have not previously installed any program used in the procedure (e.g. Python).
 To avoid any confusion arising from version incompatibilities, any previously installed software should be uninstalled first.